meteofrance/py4cast/README.md

 **runai** is our docker wrapper for training neural networks.
 See our [repository](https://git.meteo.fr/dsm-labia/monorepo4ai) for installation instructions.

-`runai` commands must be issued at the root directory of the `pnia` project:
+`runai` commands must be issued at the root directory of the `py4cast` project:

 1. Run an interactive training session